bergeron/Ephemeral/README.md

 Ephemeral lets you send messages that are destroyed when read.
 After you create the message, we give you a URL that allows the recipient to read the message.
 Upon being read, the note is destroyed.

 Messages are encrypted with a 128 bit [symmetric AES cipher] (http://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 The key is in the URL, and we throw away they key so it is never stored in our database.
-If the server was stolen, there would be no way to decrypt the messages in the database.
+If the database was stolen, there would be no way to decrypt the messages.
+We use SSL/TLS.
 The maximum message length is 16000 characters.

 Written in Go.